RustyDeGarmo/fundamentalsPractice/problemPicker/readme.md

 Installer is too big to push to github.
-Either unzip the included installer or create your own installer as follows:

 Here are the instructions to create an installer on a windows machine: